GaryBlackbourne/Automated-Irrigation-System/doc/dev-diary.md

 ### Goal:

 The final goal is to make a system which can be set up in a domestic environment.
 The system consists of two main parts:
-- node modules, which are to communicate with the core unit, recieving instructions, and watering plants.
+- node modules, which are to communicate with the core unit, receiving instructions, and watering plants.
 The applied controller is an ESP32.

 - Core module, which is most likely a raspberry pi taking care of any type of user input, and controlling the nodes.